VirgilSecurity/awesome-virgil/docs/services/cards/v3.0/keys-service.rst

 POST /virgil-card/actions/search/app
 --------------------------------------

-Performs the global search for the applications' Virgil Cards
+Performs the global search for the applications' **Virgil Cards**.

-- the *value* request parameter is mandatory.
+- the ``value`` request parameter is mandatory.
 It is possible to specify the wildcard(e.g. "com.virgilsecurity.*") for the last term of the value which allows searching for all the applications inside the organization

 **Request info**